Payment Terms - Pay with Revolut

-You cannot use Pay with Revolut to receive payments unless you first enter into a Payment Processing Services Agreement with Revolut Bank UAB.
+You cannot use Pay with Revolut to receive payments unless you first enter into a Payment Processing Services Agreement with Revolut Bank UAB or its respective branch.

 These Terms apply to merchants who use Pay with Revolut to receive payments (“Merchants” or “you”).
 They do not apply to anyone who uses Pay with Revolut to make a payment (we call them “Customers” in these Terms).
 If a Merchant uses Pay with Revolut to make a payment to someone else, they will be acting as a Customer and so these Terms will not apply to the Merchant when making that payment.

 We allow some Merchants to receive payments from other Revolut Customers via Pay with Revolut.

 These payments are made directly between the Revolut account of the Customer and the Revolut payout account of the Merchant.
 They are not made via card schemes or other schemes external to Revolut.

 Pay with Revolut can be used by Merchants to receive both Customer Initiated Payments and Merchant Initiated Payments.

 - A “Customer Initiated Payment” is any payment where the Customer instructs us to pay you a set amount, either instantly or at a set date or regular intervals in the future.